Being severely ill with COVID-19 is equivalent to being 20 years old

 “We followed some patients for up to ten months after their acute injury, so we can see very slow improvement,” said study author David Menon.
 Although this is not statistically significant, at least it goes in the right direction, but it is very likely that some of these people will never fully recover.

-This study only looked at cases admitted to hospital, but the team says that even patients who aren’t sick enough to be admitted can also show signs of mild impairment.
+This study looked at only those admitted to the hospital, but the team says that even patients who aren’t sick enough to be admitted can also show signs of mild impairment.

-A study found that about one in seven people surveyed said they had symptoms including cognitive difficulties 12 weeks after testing for the novel coronavirus.
+A study found that about one in seven people surveyed said they had symptoms including cognitive difficulties 12 weeks after testing positive for COVID-19.

 Even a mild case of COVID-19 can cause brain shrinkage.